TCBL/tcbl-user-data-manager/README.md

+# TCBL User Data Manager.

-# OpenID Connect via Spring to log in on the Gluu Server.
+This application allows to manage user data as stored in a Gluu Server.

-This is a sample Spring Boot application that uses the Gluu Server to log in and display user info.
+It is a Java Spring Boot application that uses OpenID Connect 1.0 to authorize and SCIM 2.0 to manage the data.
-This will be our TCBL User Data Management application!
+This README describes how to build and configure it.

 The code and documentation are based on [this sample](https://github.com/spring-projects/spring-security/tree/master/samples/boot/oauth2login) and [this how-to](https://www.drissamri.be/blog/java/enable-https-in-spring-boot/).